NoamNol/next-ts-tailwind-template/README.md

 - ✅️ Prettier — Format your CSS and assets
 - ✅️ No Prettier on JS/TS code! — Use ESLint + [Airbnb Style](https://github.com/airbnb/javascript) instead and
   get full control over the code style
-- ✅️ EditorConfig — Consistent indents across editors and IDEs
 - ✅️ Path Mapping — Import components or images using the @ prefix
+- ✅️ Useful libs — [clsx](https://github.com/lukeed/clsx) and [lodash](https://lodash.com)
 - ✅️ Docker Ready
+- ✅️ VSCode Ready
-- ✅️ Useful libs — [clsx](https://github.com/lukeed/clsx) and [lodash](https://lodash.com)
+- ✅️ EditorConfig — Consistent indents across editors and IDEs
 - ✅️ API Ready — Request and cache your API with axios and SWR

 ## Steps